craftcms/ckeditor/README.md

 ## Converting Redactor Fields

-You can used the `ckeditor/convert` command to convert any existing Redactor fields over to CKEditor.
+You can use the `ckeditor/convert` command to convert any existing Redactor fields over to CKEditor.
 For each unique Redactor config, a new CKEditor config will be created and associated with the appropriate field(s).

 ```sh
 php craft ckeditor/convert